 Wrap this with the patriarchy of theistic religion, and we find how phallic and masculine – gendering and stereotyping of our progeny is.
 Theistic religion is the root of patriarchy and social stratification, not just class and capital.
 Genetics proves that Religion was invented to make the female human to be in ownership of the male.

 Mukul Roy’s photography looks at women as they appear in various corners of India, a vast archival documentation of the life of women in the sub-continent, as unfiltered and without the glaring spotlight chimera of television.
+Her perspective liberates the gaze from the masculine stare of traditional ways of looking.
 The medium of light and it’s shades make the visuals really eye-catching.